tfrayner/beerfestdb/README.md

 Run script/beerfestdb_web_server.pl to test the application.
 You should now be able to connect to http://localhost:3000/ and look around the website.
-You can set up your production environment in a number of different ways (see the Catalyst project for more information on this.
-A typical setup might use Apache with FastCGI (via the beerfestdb_web_fastcgi.pl script).
+You can set up your production environment in a number of different ways (see the Catalyst project at http://www.catalystframework.org/ for more information on this).
+A typical setup might use the Apache webserver with FastCGI (via the beerfestdb_web_fastcgi.pl script).
 Please consult the Apache documentation for help with this configuration.